AppImageCommunity/awesome-appimage/README.md

 - [AIPM](https://github.com/michaeldelago/aipm) - A Package Manager for AppImages.
 - [Zap](https://github.com/srevinsaju/zap) - AppImage package manager.
 Downloads the AppImage if it does not exist.
 If it already exists, updates it with AppImageUpdate.
 Integrates AppImage into the system.
 - [RookiePM](https://github.com/18fadly-anthony/rookie) - Package manager for AppImages and Shell Scripts.
-- ["AM" Application Manager](https://github.com/ivan-hc/AM-Application-Manager) - A Package Manager that works like APT, PacMan or DNF.
+- ["AM" Application Manager](https://github.com/ivan-hc/AM-Application-Manager) - CLI and AUR-inspired database to install and manage AppImage packages in /opt.
-- [AppMan](https://github.com/ivan-hc/AppMan) - A "Clone" of "AM" (see above) but portable, which installs all apps locally, in a directory of your choosing.
+- [AppMan](https://github.com/ivan-hc/AppMan) - A portable clone of ["AM" Application Manager](https://github.com/ivan-hc/AM-Application-Manager) that installs all apps in a directory of your choice.
 - [jewelrystore](https://rubygems.org/gems/jewelrystore) - Command line AppImage store made in ruby.
 - [ayy](https://github.com/lawl/ayy) - Package manager for AppImage.
 Single, static, dependency free binary.
 Written in Go.
 - [leap](https://github.com/lnxcz/leap) - Fast and simple AppImage manager.
 Written in Rust.